Unggoy1/unggoy-web/src/routes/legal/privacy/+page.md

 ## Usage of Third-Party Services

 Unggoy.xyz heavily relies on data obtained from halowaypoint.com which is run by Xbox and Microsoft.
 The site contains links and images from them in order to function.
 We have no control over the content, cookies, privacy policies, or practices of Xbox and Microsoft.
 Optional user accounts are also provided via Microsoft Oauth and require having an Xbox account.
 They may collect your IP address and require cookies to work properly.
-These services are governed by Microsoft privacy policies and terms which are out of unggoy.xyz's control. outside of using the provided.
+These services are governed by Microsoft privacy policies and terms which are out of unggoy.xyz's control.
 Please refer to [Microsoft privacy policy](https://www.microsoft.com/en-us/privacy/privacystatement) for more information

 Requests to unggoy.xyz are processed by Cloudflare to provide various optimizations the user experience.
 Please refer to [CloudFlare privacy policy](https://www.cloudflare.com/privacypolicy/) for more information.